cloudflare/workers-docs/workers-docs/src/content/about/limits.md

 - Unlimited keys per namespace
 - Keys of up to 512 bytes
 - Values of up to 10 MB
+- Metadata of up to 1024 bytes per key
 - Unlimited reads per second per key
 - Up to one write per second per key